-Placement information and assessment for EDUC3099
+2.2.2 Placement information and assessment for EDUC3099

-Duration: 10 days (10-day block)
+Duration: 15 days (5 single followed by 2 week block)

 Description: "Hands-on" observation, classroom assistance, teaching segments of lessons (not necessarily teaching area specific).

 Areas for preservice teacher observation:

 - An introduction to the school environment (who are the various stakeholders?) - School policies and procedures (legislative, administrative and organisational) - The importance of communication within a school community - The duties and responsibilities of being a teacher - Extra-curricular activities and opportunities within a school - Who are your learners? understanding, catering for and managing individual student needs - Strategies to support full participation of students with disability - Supporting student health and wellbeing - An introduction to classroom management - The development of literacy and numeracy skills classroom and school level - Organising the learning (teaching and learning strategies/activities) the what, why and how - The use of information communication and technologies (ICTs) in the classroom and across the school